XUANTIE-RV/csi-nn2/README.md

 Here is one example to build C906 library.

-We need to install T-HEAD RISC-V GCC 2.6, which can get from T-HEAD OCC, download, decompress, and set path environment.
+We need to install XuanTie RISC-V GCC 2.6, which can get from XuanTie OCC, download, decompress, and set path environment.

 ```
 wget https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1663142514282/Xuantie-900-gcc-linux-5.10.4-glibc-x86_64-V2.6.1-20220906.tar.gz